Casualtek/Cyberwatch/README.md

 *review-monthly.py* uses data from *cyberattacks.json* to produce a weekly cyberattacks digest.
 It's run by GitHub Actions.

 Now, what's in *cyberattacks.json*?
+A set of cyberattacks mentionned in the media and spotted thanks to the meta cyberattacks RSS feed.
+You'll find there the name of the victim, the country, the date, a short description of the situation, and a link to the original news story.
+That data is extracted from the original news story with the help of ChatGPT, using OpenIA's developers API.
+The output is checked manually.

 Enjoy and feel free to contribute any improvements ideas!